 Although our method is valid for any (known) velocity model as well as for deviated wells, for clarity we consider here the case of a layered velocity model and a vertical monitoring well.
-In this case, interferometry allows us to use known events, $x{s,1}$, in a reference fracture \mathcal{F}1 , to constrain two out of the three location parameters of an unknown microseism, $x{s,2}$ in \mathcal{F}2 , and these parameters have a very clear intuitive meaning.
+In this case, interferometry allows us to use known events, $\boldsymbol{x}{s,1}$, in a reference fracture \mathscr{F}1 , to constrain two out of the three location parameters of an unknown microseism, $\boldsymbol{x}{s,2}$ in \mathscr{F}2 , and these parameters have a very clear intuitive meaning.

-We first note that the azimuth of any event cannot be recovered from kinematics because the travel time in a layered medium from any source location to the vertical monitoring well does not depend on the azimuth of the source.
-We can, however, recover the remaining spatial parameters of the event.
+We first note that the azimuth of any event cannot be recovered from kinematics because the travel time in a layered medium from any source location to the vertical monitoring well does not depend on the azimuth of the